 This fishery is managed under a quota system that limits the amount of fish that boats can take in the fishery.
-Under this system, each fisher is limited to catching up to the amount of quota that they hold and the whole fishery is limited to the total allowable catch that is set each season.
-Setting quotas is one of the main methods AFMA uses to ensure these fish species remain sustainable.
+Under this system, each fisher is only permitted to catch the amount of quota that they hold and the whole fishery is limited by the total allowable catch that is set each season.
+Setting quotas is one of the main methods AFMA uses to ensure that fishing for these fish species remains sustainable.

 Licence to fish

-Fishers need to hold statutory fishing rights allocated by AFMA to fish in the Small Pelagic Fishery.
+Fishers need to hold statutory fishing rights allocated by AFMA to fish in the SPF.

-Data about the catch and effort of the fishery is collected from the logbooks fishers fill out for every fishing shot.
+Data about the catch and effort of the fishery is collected in electronic logbooks (e-logs) or paper logbooks fishers must fill out for every fishing shot.